Agoric/documentation/main/zoe/guide/contracts/atomic-swap.md

 For Alice to escrow with Zoe, she needs to use her invitation.
 Then she makes her offer and receives a `seat`.
-The `seat` gives her access to the offer's outcome and her payouts.
+The `seat` gives her access to the offer's result and her payouts.
 ```js
 const aliceSeat = await E(zoe).offer(aliceInvite, aliceProposal, alicePayments);
 ```